1998 Pontiac Excitement 400

 The 1998 Pontiac Excitement 400 was the 13th stock car race of the 1998 NASCAR Winston Cup Series season and the 44th iteration of the event.
 The race was held on Saturday, June 6, 1998, in Richmond, Virginia, at Richmond International Raceway, a 0.75 miles (1.21 km) D-shaped oval.
 The race took the scheduled 400 laps to complete.
 With two laps to go, Hendrick Motorsports driver Terry Labonte would make a final pass in a battle with Robert Yates Racing driver Dale Jarrett.
 On the fourth turn of the penultimate lap, the caution would come out for Johnny Benson Jr. Labonte was able to defend Jarrett and complete the penultimate lap to take his 20th career NASCAR Winston Cup Series victory and his only victory of the season.
 To fill out the podium, Jarrett and Penske-Kranefuss Racing driver Rusty Wallace would finish second and third, respectively.
 The event was overshadowed when Rusty Wallace completely took out Jeff Gordon in turn 2 with 29 laps to go.
 Gordon in his interview when asked what happened, he replied "well, that's pretty obvious you tell me you know.
 You got on video.
 I think it's pretty simple you know I uh- I had the position on him.
 He just drove into the left rear.
 I don't know what happened."

 Background

 The layout of Richmond International Raceway, the venue where the race was at.

-Richmond International Raceway (RIR) is a 3/4-mile (1.2 km), D-shaped, asphalt race track located just outside Richmond, Virginia in Henrico County.
-It hosts the Monster Energy NASCAR Cup Series and Xfinity Series.
-Known as "America's premier short track", it formerly hosted a NASCAR Camping World Truck Series race, an IndyCar Series race, and two USAC sprint car races.
+Richmond International Raceway (RIR) is a 3/4 mi, D-shaped, asphalt racetrack located just outside Richmond, Virginia, in Henrico County.
+It is known as "America's premier short track."